HTRMC/HTRMC/README.md

 # Hi there, I'm Harm (HTRMC)

 I'm a student and hobbyist passionate about anything rendering-related, from low-level APIs like Vulkan and OpenGL to creating cool websites.
-My current goal is to improve significantly in Vulkan and C++.
+My current goal is to improve significantly in Vulkan & OpenGL in C++.

 ## Skills
 - **Languages:** C++, Java, C#, Python, JavaScript, TypeScript, HTML, CSS, PHP